-A Lake Windermere evening slate coaster, Windermere the largest lake in Cumbria’s Lake District National Park, northwest England.
+This Lake District Windermere evening slate coaster, Windermere the largest lake in Cumbria’s Lake District National Park, northwest England.
 It’s surrounded by mountain peaks and villages, including Bowness-on-Windermere

 The Old Man of Coniston is a fell in the Furness Fells in the English Lake District and the highest point of the traditional County Palatine of Lancashire.
 It is at least 2,632.61 feet high, and lies to the west of the village of Coniston and the lake, Coniston Water.

-Grasmere is a village slate coaster or slate, shows a tourist destination in Cumbria, England, in the centre of the Lake District.
+This Lake District Grasmere village slate coaster or slate, shows a tourist destination in Cumbria, England, in the centre of the Lake District.
 It is named after its adjacent lake.
 It has links with the Lake Poets, one of whom, William Wordsworth, lived in Grasmere for 14 years and called it "the loveliest spot that man hath ever found